 A provision is recognized when a legal or constructive obligation arising from past events exists, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of this amount.

-Recognition of interest income
+Recognition of Dividend and interest income

 Interest is recognized on a time proportion basis that reflects the effective yield on the asset.
+Dividends are recognized when partners' right to receive payment is established.

 Contingent liabilities